AS SEEN IN The Angler Magazine: Written by Industry Expert Steven King, Field Manager

 Biologists can use this method to inspect each fish for the presence of sores or parasites, and identify any prevalent problems throughout the fish populations that would otherwise go unnoticed.
 Electrofishing can also help expose any unwanted or invasive fish species that are causing harm to the beneficial fish populations or impeding the long-term goals of the fishery.
 In some cases, the removal of nuisance or invasive species is necessary to most effectively meet the management plan of a lake or pond.
 These unwanted fish can be removed through electrofishing.

 An electrofishing assessment should always be considered at the beginning of a new lake, pond or fisheries management plan, and later implemented on a 1- to 5-year basis depending on the goals of the fishery.
 Lakes and ponds are constantly changing from year to year, and regular assessments will make it possible to consistently implement the best management practices and make necessary adaptations to the plan when needed.
-So, whether your looking to manage your body of water for prized catches, casual fishing, or just want to know what kind of fish are present, your lake management specialist can assess the wildlife in your waterbody and help you make the best decisions for the growth and enhancement of your lake or pond.
+So, whether you're looking to manage your body of water for prized catches, casual fishing, or just want to know what kind of fish are present, your lake management specialist can assess the wildlife in your waterbody and help you make the best decisions for the growth and enhancement of your lake or pond.

 Contact the experts at 888-480-LAKE (5253) for all of your lake, pond and fisheries management needs.